amcornel/healthy-cooking/README.md

         I produced all the Media.

-        Pictures taken with iPhone 13 Pro Max in RAW Mode
+        Pictures were taken with iPhone 13 Pro Max in RAW Mode

         Edited with Photoshop 2022